bugsbugsbux/notes-on-nix/notes-on-nix.md

 actually builds it if it cannot find a cached version (either in the local- or a remote-**cache**).

+*Note: Given the name of an executable (but not its path), your shell looks in every directory named in the PATH environment variable whether it contains an executable with the given name and executes the first one it finds.
+This allows to conveniently run programs without having to specify their full path.*

 *TLDR for the next 2 paragraphs: a profile is a link to a generation, which is a link to an environment, which is a folder with the links to executables, which are stored in the nix-store location and made